yijutseng/JobFinder/README.md

 The main idea of this app is rearching all the webpages in JobList based on keywords in Keywords.txt.

+Feel free to add new webpages which include hiring messages from universities or academic institutes in Taiwan.

 <h2>JobList Format</h2>
 Area(Space)Research_inteerests(Space)Webpage_name(Space)URL